genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/03_user_interface.md

 ## Recap

 Congratulations, you now have a local view of the application's user interface.
-You have:
+We have:

-- started a local Web server
+- Started a local Web server
-- made the UI available in a web browser
+- Made the UI available in a web browser
-- made changes to the UI and reflected those changes in the web browser
+- Made changes to the UI and reflected those changes in the web browser